 This post may contain affiliate links.
 Please read my disclosure policy.

 Cold, refrigerated dough is the secret to making delicious focaccia!
-Allowing the dough to rest 18 to 24 hours in the fridge yields the best results.
-This requires only 5 minutes of hands-on time to stir together flour, salt, instant yeast, and water.
-The focaccia will emerge from the oven pillowy and golden.
+Allowing the dough to rest 18 to 48 hours in the fridge will yield extra-pillowy and airy focaccia, though if you are pressed for time, you can make this start-to-finish in 3 hours.
+This 4-ingredient recipe requires only 5 minutes of hands-on time.
 Video guidance below!

-But his admission reassured me, because I, too, am constantly changing my bread recipes, and I likely won’t stop.
 For the past few months, I’ve been making the focaccia bread recipe from my cookbook Bread Toast Crumbs, but changing the method: using more yeast, using less yeast, doing longer, slower rises at room temperature, doing longer, slower rises in the refrigerator.
+Find the results below.

 This post is organized as follows: